pstrzalk/ddd-example-in-ruby-on-rails/README.md

 - the contract, in its final text form, needs to be signed by the client
 - the contract, in its final text form, needs to be signed by the company
 - when both sides sign the contract, it cannot be modified further
+- signed contracts can be listed, including the text of contract and the time it has been signed
 - when the contract is signed by both sides, a party is assembled in the DragonHunt context

 ## Used DDD features